Winston-Salem Open Guide: What To Know for 2025

-All eyes in the tennis world will be on Winston-Salem later this summer when the 13th annual Winston-Salem Open rolls into town Aug.
-17-24.
-As the final tune-up before the U.S. Open, the weeklong tournament brings many of the top men’s players in the world to Wake Forest Tennis Complex for a bout of ‘Big Time Tennis, Served Southern Style.’
-To preview this year’s event, here are six things to know about the annual summertime slam.
+All eyes in the tennis world turn to Winston-Salem this August as the 14th annual Winston-Salem Open returns August 16–23.
+As the final tune-up before the U.S. Open, the tournament draws many of the world’s top men’s players to the Wake Forest Tennis Complex for a week of 'Big Time Tennis, Served Southern Style.'
+Here's what to know about the annual summertime slam.

 It’s an award-winning tournament

-The first Winston-Salem Open (WSO) was held in 2011 on what was once a parking lot adjacent to Wake Forest’s football stadium (Truist Field).
-Everything had to be built from the ground up, including the main court and stadium, other competition courts, and nearly a dozen practice courts.
-Fast forward to today, and the former parking lot has morphed into one of the Southeast’s most popular tennis destinations, earning “ATP Tournament of the Year” honors in 2016.
+The first Winston-Salem Open was held 2011 on what was then a parking lot beside Wake Forest’s Truist Field.
+Organizers built everything from scratch—main stadium, competition courts, and nearly a dozen practice courts.
+Today, that same site has become one of the Southeast’s top tennis destinations, earning “ATP Tournament of the Year” honors in 2016.

 Players love it